5/5 (3)

 Flights into Munich

 If you fly into Munich, your best bet for transportation from Munich Airport to Passau is by train from nearby Freising station.
 They run at least once an hour, and you can purchase tickets after you arrive in Munich (about €22-28 per person).
 You'll need to take a 20 minute bus ride from the airport to the Freising station (they leave at 21 after each hour), connecting with a train from Freising to Passau (about 1 hour, 45 minutes).
 Airport signage is excellent, leading you to the bus and station.
-Visit RailEurope.com for train schedules and fares and if you'd prefer to purchase tickets ahead of time.
+Visit RailEurope.com for train schedules and fares or if you'd prefer to purchase tickets ahead of time.

 Flights into Vienna

 If you fly into Vienna, we recommend taking the Vienna Airport Lines bus to Vienna's West Railway Station.
 Trains leave every 30 minutes, and the ride takes 45 minutes.
 You can purchase tickets in the terminal or from the driver.
 The cost is about €10.
 From the West Station, trains leave frequently for Passau, with the journey lasting 2.45-3.25 hours.
 Cost: €25-50.
-Visit RailEurope.com for train schedules and fares and if you'd prefer to purchase tickets ahead of time.
+Visit RailEurope.com for train schedules and fares or if you'd prefer to purchase tickets ahead of time.

 Trains also leave the Vienna Airport station less frequently and connect via West Station for Passau.
 See Austrian Rail at www.oebb.at for information and tickets, which range from €25-65 depending on train and connections.